Atrial Fibrillation (cont.)

 Call your doctor if you have:

-If you take an anticoagulant, such as warfarin (Coumadin), watch for signs of bleeding.
+If you take blood-thinning medicine, such as an anticoagulant or aspirin, watch for signs of bleeding.

 Call your doctor right away if: